MechSE Advising Manual

 If a student is told by an examining department at UIUC that proficiency credit has been earned in a course, but the credit does not appear on the DARS audit, direct the student to 206 Engineering Hall.

-If a student has taken or wants to take courses at another institution, the student should check if the course is eligible for transfer in the website U-Select:
+If a student has taken or wants to take courses at another institution, the student should check if the course is eligible for transfer via the website below:

 Note you will need to create a log-in.
 Additionally, neither the transfer course equivalencies shown here, nor any report generated by it, constitute a contract between the students and the University of Illinois.
 Current University of Illinois students should contact their college offices prior to enrolling in the courses at other institutions to verify transfer credit eligibility